SpriteSixis/Prompt-Generator-for-AI-Text-to-Image-Models/README.md

 - **Include Checkbox**: Really important, it controls whether the category is considered when generating prompts.
 - **Lock Checkbox**: Prevents editing of the category content and shields it from being modified by accidental typing, the **Clear All** button or the **Randomize** button.
 - **Number of Words**: Specifies how many words (or phrases separated by commas) are picked from the category.
+- **Duplicate Category Button**: Duplicates the category including whatever text is there as well as the state of the checkboxes.
 - **Add to Template Button**: Adds the category to the custom template.
 (More on this below.)
 - **Delete Category Button**: Removes the category from the list.
 (There is an undo button for this in the sidebar.)